 Step One – Choosing a Camera

-The first step of the process is deciding which camera to convert.
-Many times, choosing an old camera you don’t use anymore can be a great way to go and can bring new life to old equipment.
-If we don’t support your camera, or if your camera is not the best for IR, it is worth converting a new one, or ordering a custom order camera from us here.
+The first step is deciding which camera to convert.
+Often, choosing an old camera you don’t use anymore can be a great way to go and bring new life to old equipment.
+If we don’t support your camera, or if it’s not the best for IR, it is worth converting a new one or ordering a custom order camera from us here.

 You can read more about Choosing a Camera for the pros and cons of various camera systems.
-You can also read our Brand Comparisons to see a general guide to how different brands perform for color infrared, and also How DSLRs and Compacts handle color.
-We also have a page on Camera Reviews where we review how different cameras perform once converted to infrared.
+You can also read our Brand Comparisons to see a general guide to how different brands perform for color infrared and How DSLRs and Compacts handle color.

 Step Two- Choosing a Filter

-The next important decision is to choose which filter is right for you.
-We have written an article, Choosing a Filter with samples from the different filter choices, as well as tips and considerations for using and shooting with the various filter options.
-If you want the option of using multiple filters, you can read our article on the Full Spectrum conversion to see if that is a good choice for you.
+Next, it’s time to choose which filter is right for you.
+Check out our Choosing an IR Filter page for samples of the different filter choices and tips and considerations for using and shooting with the various filter options.
+If you want the ability to use multiple filters, you can read our article on the Full Spectrum conversion to see if that is a good choice for you.

 Step Three – Ordering a Conversion

 Step Four – Mailing the Camera

 After ordering a conversion, you will receive an email with our shipping address and instructions.
 If you’re based in the US, consider our custom, prepaid USPS mail-in box.

 Once you receive your camera, there are a few things to set up to take the best photos.
 You should first measure a custom white balance with your camera, even with the black-and-white filters.
 Every camera sets a white balance differently; please refer to your camera manual for the steps to do this.
 For the 720nm and higher filters, you should measure the white balance using green grass or foliage as the target.
 For the 590nm and 665nm filters, measure the white balance using a gray card or sheet of white paper.
 This is best done on location prior to shooting.